 The term of the previous Trust Board expired on 26 May 2016.
-From 27 May 2016 pursuant to the Crown Lands Act 1989 The Hon Niall Blair, MLC, Minister Responsible for Crown Lands appointed me as Administrator in the absence of a Trust Board.
+From 27 May 2016 pursuant to the Crown Lands Act 1989, The Minister Responsible for Crown Lands appointed an Administrator in the absence of a Trust Board.
+My appointment as Administrator commenced on 27 August 2016 for a period of two years.